 In March 2003, A!
 Magazine for the Arts received the Tennessee Governor's Award for Arts Leadership.
 This award was presented by Governor Bredesen to Ann Holler, then chairperson of the Editorial Committee.

 In the fall of 2003, management of the Bristol Herald Courier indicated that they wished to change the relationship of the newspaper and A!
 Magazine.
 The newspaper was willing to donate printing and distribution, if A!
 Magazine could be published by a non-profit organization.
 On October 15, 2003, Jim Hyatt, Regional Publisher for Media General, made this announcement to a group of arts representatives.

 This new arrangement began January 1, 2004, for production of the February 2004 issue.
 Under this arrangement, Arts Alliance Mountain Empire is the owner and publisher of the magazine, which has reclaimed its original name, A!
 Magazine for the Arts.
-Angela Wampler continues as the writer and also the graphic designer.
-The editorial committee has undertaken the sale of advertising, with the assistance of its volunteer advertising director, Ann McIver Goodpasture.
-The magazine prints news from the entire Tri-Cities region, although the primary area of distribution is Washington County, Virginia, and Sullivan County, Tennessee.
+The editorial committee has undertaken the sale of advertising, with the assistance of its volunteer advertising director, Ann Holler.
+The magazine prints news from the entire Tri-Cities region, although the primary area of distribution is Washington County, Va., and Sullivan County, Tenn.
 Volunteers provide extra copies of the magazine to various drop-off locations around the Tri-Cities.

 The May 2004 issue marked an important milestone in the history of A!
 Magazine, as the first issue to have 20 pages, and also the first issue to be printed on bright white paper, instead of regular newsprint.

 The tenth anniversary issue of A!
 Magazine for the Arts was the November 2004 edition, a 28-page issue.

 The first 24-page issues were October and November 2005.